INTERNATIONAL COMMITTEE

 Southeast Asia

-In 2014, Puspa Dewy was part of Organizing Committee APWLD (Asia Pacific on Women, Law and Development) Climate Justice program, and actively involved in advocacy work at the national, regional and international level in pushing gender equity in climate change negotiations.
-In 2019, Puspa Dewy was elected as the National Monitoring Board for Solidaritas Perempuan - Women's Solidarity (2019-2023), and the Regional Council of Walhi (Friend of the Earth Indonesia in Jakarta) (2018-2022).
+In 2014, Puspa Dewy was a valuable member of the Organizing Committee for the APWLD (Asia Pacific on Women, Law and Development) Climate Justice program.
+She actively contributed to advocacy efforts on gender equity in climate change negotiations at the national, regional, and international levels.
+Subsequently, in 2019, Puspa Dewy was elected to serve on the National Monitoring Board for Solidaritas Perempuan - Women's Solidarity (2019-2023) and the Regional Council of Walhi (Friend of the Earth Indonesia in Jakarta) (2018-2022).

 DR. RENE OFRENEO